In partnership with Backcountry

 Once you have a wilderness permit you will have free rein over some of the most stunning backcountry wilderness you can imagine.
 Essentially the only thing holding you back from your dream camping spot, is the distance you can hike.
 As I previously mentioned, the trailhead quota system limits use based on where you begin your hike, and in some cases, on where you camp the first night of your trip.
 After that though, you can camp wherever you can hike to within the wilderness, provided you follow all the regulations.
 It still blows my mind every time I think about the possibilities!

 NOTE: There are a few designated campgrounds, so make sure to research the specific trail you are interested in.
-Also, you are in the backcountry and you see established camp sites, it’s always better to reduce your impact by re-using these sites – as opposed to setting up a new camp.
+Also, it’s always better to use an established backcountry camp sites – as opposed to setting up a new camp.
 Please always follow Leave No Trace Principles!

 For a more comprehensive gear list, check out my complete Hiking and Camping Gear Guide!
 In that guide you will find everything you need to get out into the mountains safely and comfortably.
 Please note that I do not buy new gear every year, so some of the gear you see photographed may be older versions of a product than is linked.

 My happy place isn’t really a specific physical location, but rather an idea, or perhaps an ideal intrinsic to all those places that remain wild and untamed.
 There is no better way to experience the full force of Mother Nature’s power to heal and inspire than by throwing on a backpack and making her your home – even if for just one night.
 Here are a few backcountry camping spots in Yosemite that made me more than a little bit happy to wake up to!

 Eagle Peak is the highest of the Three Brothers rock formation.
 The peak is located just east of El Capitan, and was described by John Muir has having the “most comprehensive of all the views” available from the north wall.